 Imagine if Ronald Reagan had said after Congress prohibited him from aiding anti-communists in Nicaragua: “Fine.
 I’ll just surrender to the USSR today.
 That’ll show ’em!”
 Or if Franklin Roosevelt, faced with sharp congressional resistance from isolationists, decided to disarm and allow the Axis to proceed at will.
 Or if George W. Bush had reacted to the first defeat of the Troubled Asset Relief Program in 2008 by publicly rooting for a worldwide economic meltdown.

-Trump’s behavior is not only morally repugnant; it’s bad politics.
+Trump’s behavior is not only immoral; it’s bad politics.

 Hardcore conservatives may blame Democrats if Obamacare collapses.
 They already do.
 The majority of voters will blame Trump: